mechtronica/mechtronica.net/rules/mech-building/components.md

 | Module slots | The maximum number of Modules that can be installed in this cabin. |
 | Cargo        | The maximum number of components that can be stored in the cabin's integrated storage. |

+{.table}

 #### Mainframes
-Mainframes provide mechs with Processing capacity.
+Mainframes provide mechs with {% keyword 'Processing' glossary %}.

 TODO: stat table